peter716/Reinforcement_Learning/README.md

 This repository contains implementation code for two fundamental reinforcement learning algorithms: SARSA (State-Action-Reward-State-Action) and Value Iteration.
-These algorithms are pivotal for solving decision-making problems under uncertainty, and this codebase is designed to help you understand and apply these techniques in various scenarios.
+These algorithms are pivotal for solving decision-making problems under uncertainty.

-## Description

 This project provides practical implementations of the SARSA and Value Iteration algorithms.
 Here's a brief overview of each algorithm included in this repository: